Real Estate Agent

 Why this resume works

-- Your real estate agent resume should include the following key elements: contact information, previous work experience, skills, and, finally, education and certifications.
+- Your real estate agent resume should include the following key elements: contact information, resume summary (10+ years of experience), previous work experience, skills, and, finally, education and certifications.
 Make sure these are clearly labeled and easy to find.

 Why this resume works